-I’ve been putting these boxes to good use lately, scheduling the things that need to be done.
+I’ve been putting these boxes to good use this year, scheduling the things that need to be done.
 While we keep a running to-do list for our business, the items aren’t marked with dates.
 Last weekend, I scheduled business tasks for myself to complete each afternoon.
 And you know what?
 I got more done.
 It was less overwhelming than trying to digest the entire to-do list and choose tasks each afternoon.
 I had concrete goals for each day, something I desperately needed.

 :: The Details ::

 I think the real beauty of this planner is in the details.
-There cute little accent swirls, squiggles, and flowers on the pages.
+There are cute little accent swirls, squiggles, and flowers on the pages.
 The designs on the notes pages make me smile.
 The quotes are inspiring.
 Of course without the function, the design wouldn’t matter.
 But paired with the functionality of the planner, the design is truly the icing on the cake.

 If you’re interested in trying the Erin Condren life planner this year, click here to get started.
 Let me know if you have any questions about the planner.
 I’d be happy to share my experience with you!